Public invited to share living with wildfire stories with BSM

 “I’ll never forget my first view of the Las Conchas fire from my backyard,” said Bradbury Science Museum Director Linda Deck.
 “It was as if a volcano was going off over the hills.
 I know Los Alamos and Northern New Mexico residents will have their own strong memories of living with wildfire, and this interactive exhibit gives our community a venue to tell them.
 It’s a shared experience that helps define and unite us as a community.”

-The public can reserve time to record their stories here.
 During the session, audio and photographs will be recorded as the storyteller follows prompts to assist them in their responses, said Deck.
 The exhibit will remain up indefinitely.

 The Bradbury Science Museum features films and interactive exhibits interpreting LANL’s contributions to modern science, research, and technology, including its role in the Manhattan Project and current mission in national security.